 the craziest car designs

-In the past century a number of cars have attempted to innovate in ways that quickly became obsolete.
-The cars that went up an evolutionary dead-end are often examples of mispredictions of the future of driving, or simply an underestimation of what the public would endure in the name of efficiency.
+In the past century, a number of cars have attempted to innovate in ways that quickly became obsolete.
+The cars that went up an evolutionary dead-end are often examples of bad predictions of the future of driving or simply an underestimation of what the public would endure in the name of efficiency.

-This guide examines the craziest car designs of the last hundred years, from the sublime to the ridiculous.
+This guide examines the craziest car designs of the last 100 years, from the sublime to the ridiculous.

 The Stout Scarab

 High on most people’s list of crazy cars is the Stout Scarab.
 Designed by William Bushnell Stout, the car takes a number of innovations from the aviation industry and lays a major claim to being the first car influenced by the science of aerodynamics.

 William Stout was influenced in his design by Buckminster Fuller, and the long, curved lines reflect the desire to streamline the car where possible.
 At the time, it truly looked like a car of the future even though it didn’t go on to define a generation as Stout had hoped.